piffpaffpuff/woocommerce-qtml/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce-qTML is an experimental plugin that adds basic qTranslate support to WooCommerce.
+Experimental plugin that adds basic qTranslate support to WooCommerce.

 == Description ==

 WooCommerce-qTML:

-1. ensures that qTranslate will remember language selections when navigating between the product, cart and checkout pages of WooCommerce.
+1. Ensures that qTranslate will remember language selections when navigating between the product, cart and checkout pages of WooCommerce.
-2. fixes the translation of product attributes and a number of other WooCommerce front-end strings.
+2. Fixes the translation of product attributes and a number of other WooCommerce front-end strings.
-3. fixes a number of redirection issues, for example, after posting product reviews.
+3. Fixes a number of redirection issues, for example, after posting product reviews.

 Woocommerce-qTML is provided with the following limitations: